jura02/simulation-buildconf/ReadMe.md

     wget http://rock-robotics.org/autoproj_bootstrap

-3) Run the boostrap script and provide the repository address:
+3)Run the boostrap script and provide the repository address:
 #The user has to set up his/her keys in the github and gitlab account and use the correspondent command:

     ruby autoproj_bootstrap git git@github.com:jura02/simulation-buildconf.git branch=envireMars